Get News & Updates Directly To Your Inbox

 For three years, we’ve proudly supported Windy City Harvest (WCH).
 The organization grew out of the Chicago Botanical Gardens’ urban agriculture education and jobs-training initiative.
-The initiative has helped build local food systems, healthier communities and a greener economy.
+It has helped build local food systems, healthier communities and a greener economy.
 WCH expands on these principles through the communities it serves.
-The organization brings in healthier food options, provide jobs for at-risk youth and reinforce education in a safe space.
+The organization brings in healthier food options, provides jobs for at-risk youth and reinforces education in a safe space.

 While their North Lawndale farming sites on Chicago’s west side had been in the community for a while, interaction with residents who were not in any of WCH’s programs was minimal.
-Thanks to their partnership with Lawndale Christian Health Center (LCHC), Windy City Harvest was able to renovate a building that became available to rent near their Farm on Ogden location.
-Now, WCH has a spectacular space that is a door into the community and a base of operations for programs they offer.
+Thanks to its partnership with Lawndale Christian Health Center (LCHC), Windy City Harvest was able to renovate a building that became available to rent near its Farm on Ogden location.
+Now, WCH has a spectacular space that is a door into the community and a base of operations for programs it offers.

-These skills are important to have in food desert stricken areas.
-The Farm on Ogden tries to help improve this situation by selling vegetables, fish, eggs and more at their new site and at a farmer’s market style tent at LCHC’s Green Tomato Café.
+These skills are important to have in food deserts.
+The Farm on Ogden tries to help improve this situation by selling vegetables, fish, eggs and more at its new site and at a farmer’s market-style tent at LCHC’s Green Tomato Café.
 With the help of supporters like BCBSIL and retail partners, the food at the farmer’s market is sold at very reasonable prices to encourage healthy eating in the community.
-In addition, Green Tomato Café receives all its food from WCH and prepares healthy meals for purchase by all who stops in for a bite to eat.
+In addition, Green Tomato Café receives all its food from WCH and prepares healthy meals for purchase by all who stop in for a bite to eat.

-For community members who are unsure what to buy and how to kick start a healthier lifestyle, the Farm on Ogden has VeggieRX classes.
-Residents can come learn, in English or Spanish, about healthy eating and are sent home with a box of vegetables grown at the Farm, to get them started.
-There are also volunteer opportunities for residents to gain some hands-on farming experience.
+For community members who are unsure of what to buy and how to kick-start a healthier lifestyle, the Farm on Ogden has VeggieRX classes.
+Residents can come learn, in English or Spanish, about healthy eating and are sent home with a box of vegetables grown at the Farm to get them started.
+There are also volunteer opportunities for residents to gain hands-on farming experience.

-WCH’s impact on the community continues to grow even more.
+WCH’s impact on the community continues to grow.
 After only a month of being open, the new structure at the Farm on Ogden has become a hub for the community to gather in a safe, open space.
 It has encouraged residents to come in and connect through learning more about urban farming, nutrition and healthier choices.